AbubakrChan/crewai-UI-business-product-launch/README.md

-# Streamlit UI for crewai
+# Streamlit UI for crewai (works for every llm it could be ollama, llama 🦙 3 or groq)

 ### Prerequisites